 At the Centre for Human Potential (CFHP) we can provide effective anger management Brisbane wide to help you treat and manage your anger, so that it doesn’t have a negative or damaging effect on your life and relationships.

-With our professional guidance from a practiced psychologist Brisbane, you will learn the tools needed to accept and address your anger in a healthy and positive way, instead of suppressing it or expressing it violently or abusively.
+With our professional guidance from a practiced Brisbane psychologist, you will learn the tools needed to accept and address your anger in a healthy and positive way, instead of suppressing it or expressing it violently or abusively.

 What is Anger Management?